Nikon D5 vs Olympus E-M10 II

 Studio photographers will appreciate that the Nikon D5 (unlike the E-M10 II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The D5 is a recent model that features in the current product line-up of Nikon.
-In contrast, the E-M10 II has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the E-M10 II was succeeded by the Olympus E-M10 III.
+Both the D5 and the E-M10 II have been discontinued, but can regularly be found used on eBay.
+The E-M10 II was replaced by the Olympus E-M10 III, while the D5 was followed by the Nikon D6.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Olympus websites.

 So what is the bottom line?
 Is the Nikon D5 better than the Olympus E-M10 II or vice versa?
 The listing below highlights the relative strengths of the two models.

 - More detail: Offers more megapixels (20.7 vs 15.9MP) with a 16% higher linear resolution.